Q: WHAT IS A SAVANNAH CAT?

 Q: DO THEY NEED A SPECIAL VET?

-A: No, savannahs of all generations can see a normal vet, and do not need any special care.
+A: No, savannahs of all generations can see a normal vet, and do not need any special care, nor do they need to see an exotic vet.
 While it is ideal to have a vet that is familiar with savannahs, it is not a requirement.

 Q: WHAT DO THEY EAT?